The Perfect White Lady

 But in a slender bar tucked away on the fourth floor of a building in Tokyo’s exclusive Ginza district works one man who, people say, makes the drink better than anyone else.
 His name is Hidetsugu Ueno.
 You may know him as one of Diageo’s World Class judges.
 Or perhaps as the guy who carves ice into diamonds.
 In Tokyo, he’s also known as the master of the White Lady cocktail.
 Here’s how he does it.

 First, forget the egg.
 Early cocktail recipes called for just gin, triple sec and juice.
 Somewhere around the mid-20th century, people started adding egg white.
 In Japan, the original cocktail recipe rules.
-“Have you ever drunk an egg white White Lady in Japan?” asks Ueno.
+“Have you ever drunk an egg white White Lady cocktail in Japan?” asks Ueno.
 “Nobody uses it.”

 Next, juice your lemon but be careful how you do it.
 Ueno says if you slice a lemon across the bulge and grind it against a juicer, your juice will be too sour.
 You’re